There is no doubt that Christo’s life experiences have shaped his unique approach to offering accredited Mental Health and Suicide First Aid courses.

 Becoming a high flyer

-Christo developed a passion for flying and his dedication was rewarded when he became a pilot with a commercial airline for 12 years.
+Christo developed a passion for flying and his dedication was rewarded when he was selected to become a pilot in the Royal Air Force.
+He then became a commercial airline pilot where flew for a regional carrier for 12 years.
 In his own words, Christo explains why he loves flying…

 Becoming a ‘grounded’ person